framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 * `diComponent` - the dotted-path to the CFC used for the bean factory (which has sensible defaults based on `diEngine`).
 * `diLocations` - the list of folders to check for CFCs to manage; defaults to `[ "model", "controllers" ]`.
 * `diConfig` - any additional configuration needed for the Dependency Injection engine; defaults to `{ }`.
+* `diOverrideAllowed` - If `true`, FW/1 will throw an exception if you attempt to call `setBeanFactory()` twice.
+If `false`, FW/1 will allow you to call `setBeanFactory()` twice and override the previous Dependency Injection setting, but it will log a warning to the console.
+If you want FW/1 to manage your bean factory, use the `di*` settings above to configure it -- and do not call `setBeanFactory()` yourself.
+If you want to manage your bean factory directly, set `diEngine` to `"none"` so FW/1 doesn't also attempt to do this. _New in 3.5._

 At runtime, this structure also contains the following key (from release 0.4 onward):